 Beyond resilience comes adaptability - Thriving in a Changing World

-Innovation and creativity are at the heart of our capacity to solve future challenges.
-Yet, at a time when people and industries are experiencing pressure or uncertainty, the brain’s capacity for creativity can be limited, often just when they need to tap into creativity, most.
+Innovation and creativity is at the heart of our capacity to solve future challenges.
+Yet, at a time when people and industries are experiencing pressure or uncertainty, the brain’s capacity for creativity can be limited, often just when they need to tap-into-creativity, most.Beyond resilience comes adaptability - Thriving in a Changing World

 Positive consumer-end experience increasingly depends on positive employee experience.
 The benefits of nurturing employees’ well-being are clear, and the impact is often increased innovation.
 This session unpacks the neuroscience essentials about how we experience and respond to workplace change, stress, and ongoing uncertainty.

 We all know the adage, “fit your own oxygen mask first”.
-This talk is about empowering each person in your organisation with actionable, essential ways to “fit their own oxygen mask” by providing examples of the latest neuroscience techniques (cognitive and physiological tools) to help build and sustain well-being, satisfaction and high performance, in the constantly changing world of work.
+This talk is about empowering each person in your organisation with actionable, essential ways to “fit their own oxygen mask” by providing examples of the latest neuroscience techniques (cognitive and physiological tools) to help build and sustain wellbeing, satisfaction and high-performance, in the constantly changing world of work.

 Anxiety: An intergenerational lens on mental health and wellbeing at work

 Depending on what decade you grew up in, you may have a very different perspective, even understanding about what mental illness and wellbeing are.
 The Productivity Commission Enquiry estimates the impact of mental illness to be $70 billion to the Australian economy per year.
-With 1 in 5 Australians each year, and 2 in 5 Australians over their lifetime impacted by a mental illness, this keynote bridges the inter-generational gap by providing a deeper understanding of what mental illness, and true wellbeing, are.
-How mental illness impacts each of us, and those in our lives, and what each of us can do to cultivate wellbeing.
+With 1 in 5 Australian’s each year, and 2 in 5 Australian’s over their lifetime impacted by a mental illness, this keynote bridges the inter-generational gap by providing a deeper understanding about what mental illness, and true wellbeing, are.
+How mental illness impacts each of us, and those in our lives, and what each of us can do to cultivate wellbeing.Anxiety: An intergenerational lens on mental health and wellbeing at work

 In an industry-tailored approach, using storytelling to bring the human experience to life, this keynote focuses on sharing what preoccupies each of us over the different decades.
-For example, transitioning into a career in your 20s, building a career, a business and/or a family in your 30s, sustaining a professional life, or re-entering the workforce in your 40s and so on.
+For example, transitioning into a career in your 20s, building a career, a business and/or a family in your 30s, sustaining a professional life, or re-entering the work force in you 40s and so on.
 While there are differing challenges in relation to work, family and relationships, finding the capacity and courage to recalibrate when things are challenging is a constant.

 You will gain a deeper understanding of the most common mental health concerns for people relative to their stage of life, protective strategies each one of us can engage in, and how to come together, and compassionately talk about the most commonly experienced challenges, to build and sustain a healthier, resilient, and thriving workforce.